Major in WGSS

 Recommendations and Helpful Hints

-We encourage students to include field work and independent study as part of their course of study.
-An advisor is available for consultation about possible field work placements and there is internship assistance available in each college advising office. www.umass.edu/hfa/advising/careers/opportunities
+We encourage students to include field work and independent study as part of their course of study: www.umass.edu/hfa/advising/careers/opportunities

 Graduates continually tell us field work was a very important experience both as a way to make connections between experience and the classroom and as a way to test possible career interests and strengthen career opportunities post-graduation.